pairinteraction/pairinteraction/docs/tutorials/tutorials.rst

     examples_python/perturbative_h_eff
     examples_python/pair_potential_efield_sensitivity
     examples_python/atom_ion_interaction
+    examples_python/mqdt

 .. _tutorial-gui:

 Tutorials - Graphical User Interface
 ------------------------------------

-After following the :ref:`installation instructions <installation>`, the graphical user interface (GUI) of pairinteraction can be started by executing
+The graphical user interface (GUI) of pairinteraction can be started by executing

 .. code-block:: bash

     pairinteraction gui

 from the command line.
-Here as quick preview of the GUI:
+Tutorials for the graphical user interface will be added in the future.

 .. image:: examples_gui/preview.png
     :alt: GUI Preview